At a glance: Medicare in Oklahoma

-But people who are enrolling in Medicare and do not have drug coverage through Medicaid or an employer-sponsored plan need to obtain Medicare Part D prescription coverage.
-Part D coverage can be purchased as a stand-alone plan, or as part of a Medicare Advantage plan with integrated Part D prescription drug coverage.
+But people who are enrolling in Medicare and do not have drug coverage through Medicaid or an employer-sponsored plan need to obtain Medicare Part D prescription drug coverage.
+Medicare Part D plans can be purchased as a stand-alone plan, or as part of a Medicare Advantage plan with integrated Part D prescription drug coverage.

-As of late 2018, half of Oklahoma’s Medicare beneficiaries (362,856 people) had prescription coverage under stand-alone Part D plans.
-Another 119,988 had Part D prescription coverage integrated with their Medicare Advantage plans.
+As of mid-2020, almost half of Oklahoma’s Medicare beneficiaries (346,780 people) had prescription drug coverage under stand-alone Medicare Part D enrollment.
+Another 169,166 Oklahomans had Medicare Part D prescription drug coverage integrated with their Medicare Advantage plans.

 Medicare spending in Oklahoma

-In 2016, Original Medicare’s average per-beneficiary spending in Oklahoma was $10,278, based on data that were standardized to eliminate regional differences in payment rates, and did not include costs for enrollees in Oklahoma’s Medicare Advantage plans.
+In 2018, Original Medicare’s average per-beneficiary spending in Oklahoma was $11,115, based on data that were standardized to eliminate regional differences in payment rates, and did not include costs for enrollees in Oklahoma’s Medicare Advantage plans.

-Nationwide, average per beneficiary Original Medicare spending was $9,533 per enrollee, so Medicare spending in Oklahoma was about 8 percent higher than average.
-Oklahoma was one of just six states where average per-beneficiary spending for Original Medicare exceeded $10,000 that year; only Texas, Louisiana, Mississippi, and Florida had higher average per-beneficiary spending than Oklahoma.
-Per-beneficiary Original Medicare spending was highest in Louisiana, at $11,399, and lowest in Hawaii, at just $6,441.
+Nationwide, average per beneficiary Original Medicare spending was $10,096 per enrollee, so Medicare spending in Oklahoma was about 10 percent higher than average.
+Oklahoma was one of just five states where average per-beneficiary spending for Original Medicare exceeded $11,000 that year; only Texas, Louisiana, Mississippi, and Florida had higher average per-beneficiary spending than Oklahoma.
+Per-beneficiary Original Medicare spending was highest in Louisiana, at $11,932, and lowest in Hawaii, at just $6,971.

-You can read more about Medicare in Oklahoma in our state Medicare guide.
-You can also contact the Oklahoma Senior Health Insurance Counseling Program with questions related to Medicare coverage in Oklahoma.
+Questions about Medicare eligibility in Oklahoma or Medicare enrollment in Oklahoma?
+You can contact the Oklahoma Senior Health Insurance Counseling Program with questions related to Medicare coverage in Oklahoma.